dredteam/dwaf/README.md

 dwaf (dredteam WAF) is a modern HTTP Web Application Firewall that acts as a reverse proxy; dwaf is written in Go.

-dwaf promotes the use of whitelisting instead of blacklisting, so it only has the "implicit deny" mode, although it is easy to allow more then necessary to pass through.

-**dwaf is not ready for use yet and is still in active development phase.**
+❗**dwaf is not ready for use yet and is still in active development phase.**

 ## Features (planned)